-This award recognises a Barchester employee or resident who has demonstrated outstanding support for the Foundation and its work within the community.
-The individual will either have supported an application on behalf of someone in their local community or led fundraising and promotion on behalf of the Foundation.
+This award recognises a Barchester employee or resident who has demonstrated outstanding support to Barchester’s Charitable Foundation and its work within the community.
+This individual will either have supported an application on behalf of someone in their local community or led fundraising and promotion on behalf of the Foundation.

 12. Volunteer of the Year

-This award will be presented to an individual who shows real passion and dedication by freely giving time and energy at one of our homes, hospitals or complex care services.
-The winner will be someone who has a positive impact on the lives of the people we care for while providing support to the team in making the environment a happy and fun place to live.
+This award will be presented to an individual who shows real passion and dedication by freely giving time and energy at one of our homes or hospitals.
+The winner will be someone who has enriched the lives of the residents and patients we care for while providing support to the home or hospital team in making the environment a happy place to live.

 13. Care Practitioner of the Year